Rick Stelmaszek: Major League career

 After spending all of 1972 in the minors, splitting time between Hawaii, Indianapolis and Denver, Stelmaszek earned a second call to the majors in 1973.
-He was batting .143 in seven games with the Texas Rangers when he was dealt along with Mike Epstein and Rich Hand to the California Angels for Lloyd Allen and Jim Spencer on May 20.
-Stelmaszek would last only 22 games with the Angels and spent most of the season at AAA with the Salt Lake City Angels.
+He was batting .111 in seven games with the Rangers when he was dealt along with Mike Epstein and Rich Hand to the California Angels for Lloyd Allen and Jim Spencer on May 20.
+Stelmaszek would last only 22 games with the Angels, batting .154 with 3 RBI.
+He spent most of the season at Triple-A with the Salt Lake City Angels, hitting .269 with six home runs and 40 RBI in 83 games.

 Stelmaszek started the 1974 season back with Salt Lake City, but was traded to the Chicago Cubs on July 28 for Horacio Piña.
-He hit his only career Major League home run as a member of the Cubs on August 20 against Don Sutton of the Los Angeles Dodgers.
+He hit his only career Major League home run as a member of the Cubs on August 20 against future Baseball Hall of Famer Don Sutton of the Los Angeles Dodgers.

-Prior to spring training 1976, Stelmaszek was dealt to the New York Yankees for Gerry Pirtle, and he spent the season at AAA Syracuse, with the exception of a brief call-up to the Yankees' Major League roster in April, during which he did not get into any games.
-He returned to the Rangers' organization in 1977, but again spent the season at AAA, this time with the Tucson Toros.
-Stelmaszek would spend 1978, his last year playing organized ball, with the Minnesota Twins at Single A Wisconsin Rapids as a player-manager.
+Prior to spring training 1976, Stelmaszek was dealt to the New York Yankees for Gerry Pirtle, and he spent the season at Triple-A Syracuse, with the exception of a brief call-up to the Yankees' Major League roster in April, during which he did not get into any games.
+He returned to the Rangers' organization in 1977, but again spent the season at Triple-A, this time with the Tucson Toros.
+Stelmaszek would spend 1978, his last year playing organized ball, in the Minnesota Twins organization as a player-manager for the Single-A Wisconsin Rapids.